-Here's the cool part: we've put this whole framework (please check the last chapter) into action steps to make things even easier.
+Here's the cool part: we've put this whole framework into action steps to make things even easier.
 It could act as your personal PWD recruitment roadmap to building a dream team!

-We're talking workshops, job role mapping, accessibility audits - the whole spectrum.
+We're talking workshops, job role mapping, accessibility audits - the whole kit and caboodle.
 Plus, targeted recruitment drives and customized training programs (with some potential help from us at WinVinaya, of course!).